This function takes a trajectory up to time p and a way of building the next step of the

 The indicator of a cylinder only depends on the variables whose the cylinder depends on.

-This is the key theorem to prove the existence of the ionescuTulceaKernel
+This is the key theorem to prove the existence of the ionescuTulceaKernel:

-of a decresaing sequence of cylinders with empty intersection
+the ionescuTulceaContent of a decresaing sequence of cylinders with empty intersection

-converges to 0
+converges to 0.

-This implies the σ
+This implies the σ-additivity of ionescuTulceaContent

-), which allows to extend it to the
+(see sigma_additive_addContent_of_tendsto_zero), which allows to extend it to the

--algebra by Carathéodory's theorem.
+σ-algebra by Carathéodory's theorem.

-The ionescuTulceaContent
+The ionescuTulceaContent is sigma-subadditive.

 This function is the kernel given by the Ionescu-Tulcea theorem.